POWSM: A Phonetic Open Whisper-Style Speech Foundation Model: Analysis

 \paragraph{Increased encoder weights benefit PR on out-of-domain data} As in other encoder-decoder models \cite{gong23d_interspeech, radford2023robust}, we expect the encoder of \POWSM to capture more general acoustic patterns, while the decoder handles language and task-specific output formats.
 Therefore, we investigate whether emphasizing the encoder more during different stages of model development affects performance.
 To balance data diversity with inference compute costs, we selected two smaller datasets from each category with distinct characteristics.

 As shown in \autoref{tab:ctc-weight}, higher CTC decoding weights improve PR performance on out-of-domain data but degrade it on in-domain data, as expected.
-This echoes \citet{zhu-etal-2025-zipa}'s finding that RNN-T \citep{graves2014towards}, an encoder-only speech-to-text model with an autoregressive text prediction network, hurts generalization to unseen patterns of phones (phonotactics).
-We hypothesize that the decoder is performing implicit language modeling and ``smooths'' phonetic variation, as \citet{zhu-etal-2025-zipa} described.
+This echoes \citet{zhu-etal-2025-zipa}'s finding that RNN-T \citep{graves2014towards}, an encoder-only speech-to-text model with an autoregressive text prediction network, hurts generalization to unseen patterns of phones.
+We hypothesize that the decoder is performing implicit phonotactic language modeling and ``smooths'' phonetic variation towards more probabilistically likely phone patterns, as \citet{zhu-etal-2025-zipa} described.

 Next, we examine whether focusing more on the CTC loss through training widens this gap in performance between in-domain and out-of-domain data.
 We find that fine-tuning with a higher CTC loss weight $\alpha_\text{ctc}$ after convergence does not improve out-of-domain performance and can even degrade it.
 Randomly varying $\alpha_\text{ctc}$ for each batch also shows no improvement.
 In contrast, training with a higher $\alpha_\text{ctc}$ from the start benefits the out-of-domain distribution, achieving the lowest PFER on unseen languages with greedy decoding, while the PFER on in-domain data is comparatively higher.
 These results suggest that assigning a higher weight to the encoder during training and inference improves PR, highlighting a common trade-off between in-domain performance and generalization.